kamaludu/bash4llm/SECURITY-en.md

 - `GROQ_API_KEY`
 - `GROQ_MODEL`

-## ⚠ JSON/SSE parsing is best‑effort
-Implemented using `sed`/`awk`/`grep`.
-Robust for normal use, but not a full JSON parser.

-## ⚠ No multi‑user isolation
+### ⚠ No multi‑user isolation
-GroqBash does not attempt to isolate itself from other system users.
+GroqBash does not attempt to isolate itself from other users on the same system.

 ---

-# 5. Safe Usage Recommendations
+## 5. Recommendations for safe usage

-## ✔ Keep GroqBash in a directory you own
+### ✔ Keep GroqBash in a directory you own

 `CODEON
 mkdir -p "$HOME/.local/bin"
 CODEOFF`

-## ✔ Secure your extras directory
+### ✔ Keep extras directories secure

 `CODEON
 chmod 700 "$GROQBASHEXTRASDIR"
 chmod -R go-w "$GROQBASHEXTRASDIR"
 CODEOFF`

-## ✔ Install providers only from trusted sources
+### ✔ Install providers only from trusted sources
 Providers are shell scripts executed directly.

-## ✔ Avoid shared or hostile environments
+### ✔ Avoid shared or hostile environments
 GroqBash is not designed for multi‑tenant servers.

-## ✔ Use `--debug` only in safe environments
+### ✔ Use `--debug` only in safe environments
-Debug mode preserves temporary files that may contain sensitive data.
+Debug mode preserves potentially sensitive temporary files.

 ---

-# 6. Reporting Vulnerabilities
+## 6. Reporting vulnerabilities

 If you discover a security issue, report it **privately**.

-### Private Disclosure Contact
+#### Contact (private disclosure)
 - **Email:** opensource​@​cevangel.​anonaddy.​me
 - **Subject:** `[GroqBash Security Report]`

 Include:

-- clear description
+- clear description of the issue
-- reproduction steps
+- steps to reproduce
-- environment details (OS, Bash version, Termux/macOS/etc.)
+- environment details (OS, Bash, Termux/macOS/etc.)
-- potential impact
+- potential impact (code execution, escalation, data exposure)

 Typical response time: **within 72 hours**.

 ---

-# 7. Responsible Disclosure
+## 7. Responsible Disclosure

 - Do not open public issues for vulnerabilities.
-- Do not publish details before a fix is available.
+- Do not publish details before the fix.
 - Coordinated disclosure is appreciated.
-- Public credit is optional.
+- Public acknowledgment is optional.

 ---

-# 8. Security Extras
+## 8. Security extras

-GroqBash includes optional tools under `extras/security/`:
+GroqBash includes optional tools in `extras/security/`:

-- `verify.sh` — provider integrity checks
+- `verify.sh` — checks provider integrity
-- `validate-env.sh` — environment safety checks
+- `validate-env.sh` — verifies environment security

-These tools are optional and do not modify core behavior.
+They do not modify core behavior.

 ---

-# 9. Final Notes
+## 9. Final notes

-GroqBash is built with strong security considerations, but remains a Bash script.
+GroqBash is built with strong attention to security, but it remains a Bash script.
-Users must understand its assumptions and limitations before using it in sensitive environments.
+The user must understand its assumptions and limitations before using it in sensitive environments.

-See full documentation:
+Full documentation:

 - **[README](README-en.md)**
 - **[INSTALL](INSTALL-en.md)**